jankleinert/web-app-builder-workshop/raneto/content/04-understanding-chained-builds.md

 Line 5 is saying we want to use an incremental build if the S2I image supports it.
 The Web App Builder image does support it.
 On the first run, once the assemble phase is complete, the image will save the `node_modules` folder into an archive file.
 Then on subsequent runs, the image will un-archive that `node_modules` folder, which will speed up build times.

-The last thing to call out, line 6, is just a few triggers that are set up, so when something changes, this build can be kicked off without manual interaction.
+The last thing to call out, line 6, is where a few triggers are set up, so when something changes, this build can be kicked off without manual interaction.

  Now let’s take a look at the second build configuration.
 Most of it is very similar to the first, but there is one important difference: